LaunchCodeEducation/liftoff/docs/_sources/modules/assignments/project-outline.rst.txt

    -  **Search**: Users will be able to search for blog posts containing given text.
    -  **Create Post**: Users will be able to create new blog posts when logged in.
-New posts will appear in the user’s profile.
+New posts will appear in the user's profile.

 3. **Technologies**: What languages and technologies will you use to build your application?
 For example, for the `coding-events` application from